Tendrl/gdeploy-integration/README.md

    This configuration file has a field called glusterfs_repo, If you want to install glusterfs from any other repo than default, Please modify itaccordingly.

-4. Create the directory /var/run/python_gdeploy from where gdeploy picks the files

-      ```
-      mkdir -p /var/run/python_gdeploy

 Usage:
 ------